 Presenter: David Brake

-If you are looking to grow your business, you have probably been using social media or at least considering it.
-David Brake will be providing a few tips and answering your questions on how best to approach this (and whether it’s worth doing at all).
+Looking to grow your business?
+Whether you’re using social media or considering it, David Brake will offer you tips and answer your questions on how best to approach this (and whether it’s worth doing at all).
 An academic, consultant, and journalist, David holds a PhD in Media and Communications from the London School of Economics and has published widely on social media.
 His most recent book is Sharing Our Lives Online: Risks and Exposure on Social Media.

 Donation requested to offset programming costs.

 An informal session in which you can share (or learn about) the apps and software tricks we use—or are intrigued by— to make our working life easier.
 Bring along info about your favourites . . . we’ll share and then let the conversation ramble where it may.

 How to Work with an Editor: Three Perspectives

 Location: WANL Resource Room, Suite 202, 223 Duckworth St., St. John’s